 The inner workings of a clock's movement are held together by two brass plates.
 Clock gears are held in place by these two plates.
 Each clock gear has a steel pivot penetrating the brass plate.
 During normal operation the gear turns which creates a point of friction between the plate and the pivot.
 When oil is present, in the oil sink, friction is significantly reduced and wear on the brass plate is minimized.
 However, overtime the oil drys up and dirt gathers in the oil sink.

 Without oil acting as a lubricant, the once round hole eventually becomes oval.
 If this is allowed to continue the clock gears get out-of-sync, and the clock will stop working.
 To repair the clock, a rebushing is required to make the oval hole round again.
 When a rebushing is performed, a bigger hole is drilled in the clock plate and a brass bushing is installed which reduces the hole to its original round diameter.

-To the left is an example of a badly worn clock plate hole, caused by excessive wear.
+Above is an example of a badly worn clock plate hole.
 At this point a rebushing is required.